 Make sure you are well equipped with the latest update of the NVIDIA drivers to the minimum required version of Version 417.71.

-Check that your monitor and the NVIDIA graphics card are connected by the display port.
+Check that the display port connects your monitor and the NVIDIA graphics card.

 Now Open your monitor settings and enable the AMD Freesync and make sure to select it to Extended mode.

 Now, right-click on your desktop and open Nvidia Control Panel.
 Here you will see an option of “Set up G-SYNC”.

 Check the dialogue box before “Enable G-SYNC G-SYNC Compatible” and select your suitable preferences

 Check the dialogue box before “Enable settings for the selected display model” and Apply settings.